Learner Engagement Analytics Dashboard (LEAD) - Overview [UW-Madison]

 LEAD is a course-level learning analytics dashboard that displays Canvas, Kaltura Mediaspace and Unizin Engage eText data to course instructors using Tableau, our institutional data visualization tool.

 LEAD is part of UW-Madison's broader efforts around learning analytics.
-More information about learning analytics at UW-Madison is available from the Vice Provost for Teaching and Learning and DoIT Academic Technology.
-For additional information on learning analytics at UW-Madison, please visit the learning analytics guide, What are the pedagogical uses of learning analytics?
+More information about learning analytics at UW-Madison is available from the Vice Provost for Teaching and Learning.

 Once inside LEAD you will have access to a home page and three visualization pages.

 LEAD uses data from Canvas, Kaltura Mediaspace, and the Unizin Engage eText.
-This data includes:
+(Note: For the Fall 2022 Semester, Unizin engage data will not be available in LEAD)

 - Roster information